 Congressman Alan Grayson put up a sign on the floor of congress listing the “republican plan” for health care as “die quickly.”
 The “support” for this statement is a “study” he claims “proves” that thousands die because they don’t have health insurance.
-The “study” is on his web sitediequck and he invited everyone to read it for themselves.
+The “study” is on his web site and he invited everyone to read it for themselves.

 Well I did look at the study.
 First of all, it says nothing about “republicans” but that’s not the point.
 There’s some very significant fine print in that study!

-The chart does indeed show an increased risk of death among those without health insurance as compared to those with private health insurance
+The chart does indeed show an increased risk of death among those without health insurance as compared to those with private health insurance.

 Wait a second!
 Isn’t the study missing something?
 What about those who have government supplied health care?
 They simply chose not to include any government health care plans in their study!
 Why?